stefanvoegelisrf/spark/semesterproject/index.md

 7. Use of Technology: Increasingly, social innovation incorporates technology to enhance reach and efficiency.
 Digital tools, data analytics, and other tech solutions can significantly bolster the impact of social initiatives.

-Overall, social innovation represents a dynamic approach to solving societal challenges, characterized by creativity, collaboration, and a focus on effective and sustainable outcomes.

 ### ToDo